 And so, I think, to really finish that out too, what we have seen, and I’m sure the listeners can relate to this, is that there also is no magical tool out there.
-Whether it be at the app layer, the data layer, the compute layer, that just magically solves all this.
-At the end of the day, there’s still a data engineering effort to think through how we approach these data use cases.
+Whether it be at the app layer, the data layer, or the compute layer, that just magically solves all this.
+At the end of the day, there’s still a data engineering effort to think through how we approach these data to use cases.
 Luckily, this is where Acxiom gets the pleasure of helping our clients ultimately achieve, and activate those use cases, through those data engineering exercises.

 Utpal Bhatt (14:50):

 Got it.
 Got it.
-So, John, I think we talked earlier about the three categories of benefits, we talked about personalization, activation, and then decision making processes.
+So, John, I think we talked earlier about the three categories of benefits, we talked about personalization, activation, and then decision-making processes.
 So, can you help us with a couple of examples of use cases, where, and how this manifests in the Acxiom platform?
 And, what is the underlying data architecture that supports that particular use case?